seng350/course/lectures/MPI.md

 ----
 # Hatful of MPI Quotes
 I will give you each a quote from the AOSA chapter.
-Working with your neighbour, consider what abstractions are being discussed or could help.
-Evaluate the abstraction on the criteria from previously, and if possible, track down a place in the source code or standard where you can see that working.
+Working with a neighbour, consider what abstractions are being discussed or could help.
+Evaluate the abstraction on the criteria from previously.
+What do you think about the OpenMPI use of this abstraction?

 Then share with the class your thoughts on how this abstraction works - both for the implementers (ie. the MPI devs) and users.